-Voice and Piano Instructor
+Voice & Piano Instructor

-As an active performer in both opera and musical theatre, Ms. Moodie has recently been seen in Isis and Osiris (World Premiere), Falstaff and Price Igor (Opera In Concert), as Voluptua in La Pizza con Funghi (Yorkshire Opera Workshop), and as Mabel in The Pirates of Penzance (VAOP).
-Other credits include Millie in Thoroughly Modern Mille (CMTP Toronto), Sister Robert Ann in Nunsense!
-(Orillia Stage Company) and as Anne Egerman in A Little Night Music (Halifax Summer Opera Festival).Ms.
-Moodie has been engaged as a soloist at the Burlington Performing Arts Centre with Symphony on the Bay and KooGle Theatre, with the King Edward Choir of Barrie and with the Oakville Choral Society.
-She can currently be seen on screen in the newest Candy Crush commercial and is the singing voice of “Sofie” on Little People (Family Jr.).
-Ms. Moodie holds a Bachelor of Music degree in Classical Voice Performance from the University of Toronto where she continues to study with renowned soprano, Lorna MacDonald.
-She is a graduate of the Etobicoke School of the Arts and has completed theatrical certificates at the Stella Adler Studio and Circle in the Square Theatre School both in New York City.
-Ms. Moodie has also completed teacher training of Somatic Voicework™, created by master teacher, Jeanette Lovetri.
-Upcoming: Semele in Semele by G.F.
-Handel.
+As an active performer on the concert stage, in operas and in musicals, Amy has recently been seen in Isis and Osiris (World Premier), Falstaff and Prince Igor (Opera in Concert), as Voluptua in La Pizza con Funghi (Yorkshire Opera Workshop), and as Mabel in The Pirates of Penzance (VAOP).
+Other credits include Millie in Thoroughly Modern Millie (CMTP Toronto), Sister Robert Ann in Nunsense!
+(Orillia Stage Company) and as Anne Egerman in A Little Night Music (Halifax Summer Opera Festival).
+Amy has given recitals in Toronto, Barrie and Oakville and, in 2017, premiered Side Road Swamp by Karen Lee and Francis Ubertelli as part of the Sounds of Silence new art song project at the University of Toronto.
+Amy has been engaged as a soloist with Symphony on the Bay and KooGle Theatre, with the King Edward Choir of Barrie, The Oakville Choral Society and many other organizations.
+She has been seen on screen in national commercials and is the singing voice of Sofie on Little People (Family Jr.).